What Does It Mean to Be CAPS Certified?

 - 3 min read

-When you hear the phrase “aging-in-place,” what comes to mind?
-For many professionals — builders, designers, occupational therapists, and remodelers — it represents a fast-growing opportunity.
-But to truly lead in this space, one certification continues to rise above the rest: CAPS, the Certified Aging-in-Place Specialist designation from the National Association of Home Builders (NAHB).
+But to truly lead in this space, one credential continues to stand above the rest: CAPS, the Certified Aging-in-Place Specialist designation from the National Association of Home Builders (NAHB).

-But what does it really mean to be CAPS certified — and is it worth it?
+So, what does it really mean to be CAPS certified—and is it worth it?
+Let’s break it down.

 CAPS Is More Than a Credential.
 It’s a Commitment.

-Home design for accessibility (beyond just mobility)
+Home design for accessibility (beyond mobility alone)

-Risk reduction and safety best practices
+Risk-reduction and safety best practices

-Client communication and ethical sales approaches
+Client communication and ethical sales techniques

-Hands-on floor plan solutions and layout evaluations
+Hands-on floor plan analysis and layout evaluation

-Navigating health challenges with dignity in design
+Navigating health challenges with dignity through thoughtful design

 Who Should Get CAPS Certified?

-Home Modification Professionals expanding into aging-in-place
+Home Modification Professionals building credibility in the aging-in-place space

-What Makes CAPS Different from Other Certifications?
+What Makes CAPS Different from Other Certifications

-Is backed by NAHB, an industry-leading authority
+Backed by NAHB, an industry authority recognized nationwide

-CAPS doesn’t replace other certifications—it enhances them.
+It doesn’t replace other certifications—it enhances them.

 What You Gain from Getting CAPS Certified with Household Guardians

-Here’s what students say about the course:
+Here’s what our students say:

 “Fritzi is a consummate educator.
-She made the class fun and engaging considering the mountain of information presented in such a short period of time.”— Remodeler, 2024 CAPS III StudentCAPS course evals Jan-F…
+She made the class fun and engaging, considering the mountain of information presented in such a short period.” - Remodeler & CAPS Graduate

-“This was a great investment for my business...
-Fritzi made all of us think and listen to each other.
-Some great ideas were discussed.”— Builder/Remodeler, 2024 CAPS II StudentCAPS evaluation summary…
+“This was a great investment for my business.
+Fritzi made all of us think, share, and learn from one another.” - Builder & CAPS Graduate

 You’ll walk away with:

-A national certification
+A national certification recognized across industries

-Real-world application skills
+Practical, real-world application skills

-Access to design solutions and plan reviews
+Access to design solutions and floor plan reviews

-Confidence in marketing your aging-in-place expertise
+Confidence in marketing your new expertise

 Next Steps: Ready to Join the CAPS Community?

 Have questions?
-Email Fritzi directly at fritzi@householdguardians.com
+Email fritzi@householdguardians.com

 Fritzi Gros-Daillon MS, CSA, CAPS, UDCP, SHSS